Can discrete-time analyses be trusted for stepped wedge trials with continuous recruitment?: Simulation Study

-Table \ref{tab:I_and_II} indicates that the specification of the period effect in the data-generating process has minimal impact on the performance of discrete-time linear mixed models.
-First, the estimator $\hat\delta$ is consistent for the true intervention effect $\delta$, with negligible bias across all scenarios.
-This aligns with the theoretical results from Wang et al.,\cite{Wang2024} demonstrating that the intervention effect estimator is consistent as long as the intervention structure is correctly specified, even when the period effect, heterogeneity, or residual error terms are misspecified in SW-CRTs (even though the theory there developed is based on discrete sampling rather than continuous-time recruitment).
-Given the negligible bias, subsequent comparisons focus on variance estimation.
-Second, the model-based variance estimator under the EXCH structure gives the lowest 95\% CI coverage (e.g., $\bbC_{\text{Naive}}(\hat\delta) \approx 74\%$).
-This is expected because EXCH is an overly restrictive correlation structure relative to the CTD data-generating process.
-More flexible working correlation structures such as NE or DTD improve coverage to approximately 90\%, though remaining below the nominal level.
-Third, the RVE without correction increases coverage to approximately 94\% across all correlation structures, but maintains inflated type I error rates.
-Fourth, the RVE with MD correction achieves nominal coverage for all three working correlation structures.
-These findings establish that the RVE with MD correction is necessary for valid inference when analyzing continuous-time recruitment data with discrete-time models.
-Given that continuous and discrete period effects yield comparable results for discrete-time linear mixed models and their variance estimators, subsequent simulations focus on the more realistic scenarios in the presence of a continuous period effect, which better reflects continuous recruitment patterns commonly observed in real-world SW-CRTs.
+Table~\ref{tab:I_and_II} shows that the period-effect specification has minimal impact on the discrete-time working models.
+Under both a discrete (Scenario~1) and a continuous (Scenario~2) period effect, and across the EXCH, NE, and DTD working correlation structures, the estimator $\hat\delta$ exhibits negligible bias.
+This is consistent with Wang et al.,\cite{Wang2024} who show that the intervention effect estimator remains consistent whenever the intervention structure is correctly specified in the working model, even under misspecification of the period effect, heterogeneity, or residual errors.
+Their theory, however, assumes discrete sampling rather than continuous-time recruitment; our results provide empirical evidence that this robustness pattern extends to the continuous recruitment setting.
+Given the negligible bias, we focus subsequent comparisons on variance estimation.
+The model-based variance estimator under EXCH yields the lowest 95\% CI coverage, as expected, since EXCH imposes an overly restrictive correlation structure relative to the CTD data-generating process.
+The more flexible NE and DTD structures improve coverage to approximately 89--90\%, though still below nominal, and the uncorrected RVE further raises it to 93--94\% across all working structures, leaving slight under-coverage.
+Only the RVE with MD correction attains nominal coverage for all three working structures under both scenarios, indicating that this correction is necessary for valid inference when discrete-time working models are applied to continuous-time recruitment data.
+Because the discrete and continuous period effects yield comparable results, subsequent data-generating processes adopt the continuous specification.
+We also note that the convergence rate exceeds 98\% in most settings; where it falls below this threshold, we report the rate within the corresponding setting.